Eric Duckworth: Career and training

 Association of Independent Research and Technology Organisations (AIRTO) and was its president twice.
 He edited his book Contract Research (1991) following the first Conference of the European Association of Contract Research Organizations, a major international conference.

 In 1975 he was president of the Institution of Metallurgists and secured its Royal Charter.
 He was elected to the Royal Academy of Engineering in 1980.

+Works

+Duckworth's first book A Guide to Operational Research was the first description of the industrial use of the operational research techniques that had been developed during World War II.